Measurement Limits to 134Cs Concentration in Soil: Detection Limits

 We are now in a position to discuss the MDA of activity of samples.
 The criterion for limits of detectability is usually given by the MDA of activity.
 The most widely used definition of the MDA was first defined by Curie (Curie, 1968) as follows:

 where $N_b$ denotes the number of background events measured during the time $t$.
 The $\varepsilon$ represents the detection efficiency as defined in Eq.(\ref{eq:1}), and $\mathrm{P}_\gamma$ stands for a branching fraction for $^{134}$Cs emitting the respective gamma-ray.
 The minimum detectable activity depends on the square root of the number of background events which mainly come from three different reasons: The sample itself, Compton continuum, and natural radioactivity.
-Note that it actually depends on the inverse square root of the time, since the background events also increase as a function of time.
+Note that it actually depends on the inverse square root of $t$, since the background events also increase as a function of time.

-In Fig.~\ref{fig:spectrum}, we draw the gamma-ray spectrum of the dry-soil sample measured at a normal laboratory without the AMP precipitation taken into account.
+In Fig.~\ref{fig:spectrum}, we show the gamma-ray spectrum of the dry-soil sample measured at a normal laboratory without the AMP precipitation taken into account.
 The peak at 609 keV corresponds to that of the gamma-ray from $^{214}\mathrm{Bi}$.
 Because of the background, it is very difficult to identify the spectrum of the sample, in particular, in the higer region of the gamma-ray energy.

 In order to reduce the background of the sample, we have brought the sample to an underground laboratory located in Yangyang, a small town in the east coast of Korea.
-The underground laboratory is specialized to search for dark matter for which is it essential to develop low-background measurement.
+The underground laboratory is specialized to search for dark matter for which it is essential to develop low-background measurement.
 It utilizes the space in a tunnel of Yangyang Pumped Storage Power Plant located deep under a mountain.
-Figure~\ref{fig:amp} shows the gamma-ray spectrum of the AMP-precipitated sample measured at the underground laboratory in Yangyang.
+Figure~\ref{fig:amp1} shows the gamma-ray spectrum of the AMP-precipitated sample measured at the underground laboratory in Yangyang.
+The survived peak at 794.7 keV represents that of the gamma-ray from $^{228}\mathrm{Ac}$.
 As compared with Fig.~\ref{fig:spectrum}, it is shown that the background is drastically reduced.